natenka/pyneng-book-en/docs/source/book/10_useful_functions/enumerate.rst

 enumerate
 ---------

-Sometimes, when iterating objects in **for** loop, it is necessary not only to get the object itself but also its sequence number.
+Sometimes, when iterating objects in **for** loop, it is necessary not only to get object itself but also its sequence number.
 This can be done by creating an additional variable that will increase by one with each iteration.
 However, it is much more convenient to do this with iterator ``enumerate()``.

 Basic example: